asweeney86/blog/content/post/llvm-to-wasm.md

 5. Define and setup our `out` function.

-Below shows how we are mixing boundries between our WASM binary and standard JavaScript functions.
-From the C/C++ side you can think of `out` as a symbol that doesn't get resolved until runtime, similiar to a dynamically loaded library.
+Below shows how we are mixing boundaries between our WASM binary and standard JavaScript functions.
+From the C/C++ side you can think of `out` as a symbol that doesn't get resolved until runtime, similar to a dynamically loaded library.
 We can change the behavior of the `out` function without building our WASM binary.

 ```html
 <html>